10 Facebook Live Tips and Best Practices

 Adding Facebook Live to your Facebook marketing strategy is a great way to grab your audience’s attention on Facebook and get them to interact with your business.
 Create your first broadcast today and let us know what happened in the comments!

 Not sure what to do for your first video?
-Use these three Facebook Live ideas as inspiration.
+Use these live streaming best practices and ideas.